 One of the most important decisions you’ll have to make is deciding on the interior design for your new home.
 A skilled architect can help you translate your vision into a stylish and functional living space.
 This may include locating stunning, one-of-a-kind artistic features and sourcing furniture, countertops, and flooring from locally produced materials.

 An architect is also an invaluable resource for navigating the legal aspects of home construction.
-He can assist you with:
+They can assist you with:

 Vetting and supervising contractors at each stage of the process.